svntax/godot-near-sdk/README.md

 ```

 ## Notes
 - Once Godot 4.0 is out, the SDK will need to be updated due to changes to coroutines and the replacement of `yield` with `await`.
+In the meantime, any calls to `call_change_method()` and `call_view_method()` require checking if the return value is a GDScriptFunctionState, and if so, yield until completed.